spellshift/realm/docs/_docs/admin-guide/tavern.md

 ## Configuration

+### Application layer crypto

+Tavern recieves the encryption key for app layer crypto through an environment variable `IMIX_ENCRYPT_KEY`.
+This variable must be the same for agent builds and all running instances of Tavern.
+If the variable is not set Tavern will pick a random 64 character password.
+To retrieve the randomly set variable check the app logs

+`2024/06/18 02:35:53 [WARN] No value for 'IMIX_ENCRYPT_KEY' provided, defaulting to /1oIbH~L#urAr0s75A:+0WMF8V*2I-0Z4Q6d[j-SBDBk]s4FCS&x~NmsVYOO0G6x`

 ### Metrics

 By default, Tavern does not export metrics.
 You may use the below environment configuration variables to enable [Prometheus](https://prometheus.io/docs/introduction/overview/) metric collection.
 These metrics become available at the "/metrics" endpoint configured.
 These metrics are hosted on a separate HTTP server such that it can be restricted to localhost (default).
 This is because the endpoint is unauthenticated, and would leak sensitive information if it was accessible.